Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Conjugate priors for exponential family

-We say $\zeta$ is distributed as $\GCM (\mu, L, \alpha, \kappa; \psi)$.
-A conditional $\GCM$ density up to a normalising constant is obtained analogous to \eqref{eq:cCMdens} and denoted as $\GCMc (\mu^*, A_1, \alpha, \kappa; \psi)$.
-We use these distributions for building the hierarchical models in the following sections.
-In general, we may be unable to sample directly from either the conditional $\CM$ or the conditional $\GCM$ distributions except for some familiar exceptions (e.g., the conditional distribution of Gaussian is indeed Gaussian).
+We use these distributions to build hierarchical models in the following sections.
+In general, we may be unable to sample directly from the conditional $\GCM$ distribution except for some familiar exceptions (e.g., the conditional distribution of Gaussian is indeed Gaussian).
 However, it is possible to consider an augmented model with a particular structure that yields a posterior distribution in the $\GCM$ family that is easy to sample from (Section~\ref{sec:bayeshier}).